Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$

+Using the cosine similarity formula, which projects a pair of vectors in multidimensional space, we transform the original matrix to a square matrix with dimension 639 x 639, to project the similarity among each vector pair of MPs, controlling for the differences in the number of non-zero elements in the vectors:

-Each vector pair (i.e., pair of MPs) is given a cosine similarity score between $-$1 (full dissimilarity) and +1 (full similarity).
+Each vector pair (i.e., pair of MPs) generated from the matrices in equation (\ref{eq2}) will contain elements ranging from between $-$1 (full dissimilarity between the voting pair) and +1 (full similarity).
 A value of 0 means no correlation.
-Refer to Figure \ref{three} for the cosine similarity transformation of the Brexit case.